firefly-iii/docs/docs/docs/firefly-iii/pages-and-features/admin.md

 * You can manage the translation links that are available.
 * You can configure how Firefly III checks for updates.
 * You can make Firefly III send a test message.
-* You can change the telemetry settings.
 * The user administration allows you to manage the users in your Firefly III installation, if more people than just yourself use this installation.

 ## Settings

 The options are explained, so it should be easy to understand what they do.
 Please do not enable the "demo website" function.
 This might break your installation.

-## Telemetry

-Firefly III can collect telemetry.
-This is opt-in, naturally.
-Learn more about this feature on the [telemetry page](/firefly-iii/support/telemetry).

 ## Transaction links